carlpehrson/coauthor/README.md

 # Coauthor
-Automate the process of adding co-authors to git commits
+A tool to automatically add co-authors to git commit messages while doing pair programming or mob programming.

 ## Getting started
 Currently the only way to get Coauthor to your environment is get it through